gohryt/programming-languages-research/PARSERS.md

 Source: https://www.gnu.org/software/gperf/

 ### 5.2.
-Hand-Written vs Generated Parsers
+Parser Implementation Strategy — Hand-Written vs Generated

-The broader practitioner trend: parser generators (LALRPOP, yacc, ANTLR) are excellent for bootstrapping but become constraints as a tool matures.
-Every major production compiler and toolchain (GCC, Clang, Go, Rust, V8, Zig) uses a hand-written parser.
-The flexibility to implement custom error recovery, incremental reparsing, and performance-critical optimizations outweighs the convenience of grammar-driven generation.
+The broader practitioner trend: parser generators (LALRPOP, yacc/Bison, ANTLR, Menhir) are excellent for bootstrapping, grammar documentation, and static conflict analysis, but they can become constraints as a tool matures.
+Many production compilers and toolchains (GCC, Clang, Go, Rust, V8, Zig) use hand-written parsers because custom error recovery, contextual lookahead, incremental reparsing, and hot-path tuning often outweigh the convenience of grammar-driven generation.

-Ruff's migration (§6) from a LALRPOP-generated parser to a hand-written recursive descent parser yielding >2x faster parsing is a current-generation data point on this trade-off.
+This is the decision point that connects the classical algorithms (§2.24–§2.25), generated-tool lineage (§7.3, §7.9), and Ruff's migration (§6.1): the right choice depends less on theoretical power than on who must debug the grammar, own the diagnostics, and optimize the parser.

 ### 5.3.
 Ragel — State-Machine Compiler with Embedded Actions